Nethereum/Nethereum.Docs/docs/accounts.md

 Having an account unlocked for a certain period of time might be a security issue, so the prefered option in this scenario, is to use the rpc method `personal_sendTransaction`.

+As a general rule, unlocking an account only makes sense when you are dealing with your own client.
+It doesn't make sense to try to unlock accounts on the public mainnet, since you don't have access to the Geth files there.

 Nethereum.Web3 wraps this functionality by using a `ManagedAccount`, having the managed account storing the account address and the password information.

 ```csharp